ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes: Results

-For a rigorous comparison, we evaluate two variants: (i) \textit{AnyTop-motion}, where we extract individual poses by randomly sampling 200 frames from 20 generated motion sequences; and (ii)~\textit{AnyTop-pose}, an architectural variant we modify to learn a {static distribution of poses} rather than sequences.
-Notably, unlike ours, AnyTop variants are trained on {artist-authored datasets} and require \textit{privileged information}—specifically semantic node labels and per-joint motion statistics—not typically available for unseen species.
+For a fair comparison, we evaluate two variants: (i) \textit{AnyTop-motion}, where we extract individual poses by randomly sampling 200 frames from 20 generated motion sequences; and (ii)~\textit{AnyTop-pose}, an architectural variant we modify to learn a {static distribution of poses} rather than sequences.
+Notably, unlike ours, AnyTop variants are trained on {artist-authored datasets} and require \textit{privileged information}; specifically, semantic node labels and per-joint motion statistics—not typically available for unseen species.
+Artist data are much higher in quality and semantic alignment; but hard to scale.
 We additionally provide these baselines with a \textit{``best-effort'' approximation} for out-of-distribution assets: using joint indices as labels, the rest pose as the mean, and VLM-derived statistics from the closest available species.
-Despite this additional structural guidance, our results demonstrate superior adaptability.
+Despite this additional structural and semantic guidance, our results demonstrate superior adaptability.

 We also compare to {Puppeteer}~\cite{puppeteer} as an upper bound and a reference for pose quality.
 Puppeteer is an optimization-based method, that requires 30 minutes on average to generate a pose sequence.
-We randomly sample poses from 200 frames from 20 generated sequences per individual.
-Further comparisons of our generated data to {Puppeteer}~\cite{puppeteer} are provided in the supplement.
+We randomly sample poses from 200 frames of 20 generated sequences per individual.
+The supplemental provides further comparisons of our data pipeline to {Puppeteer}.